-1) independent operation of primary and secondary circulators without "bumping" into each other
+1) Independent operation of primary and secondary circulators without "bumping" into each other.

-2) air bubbles to rise to the top and vent out through the float vent

-3) any sediment floating around in the piping system to sink to the bottom and be blown out through the drain-off valve.
+2) Air bubbles to rise to the top and vent out through the float vent 3) Any sediment floating around in the piping system to sink to the bottom and be blown out through the drain-off valve.

-There are three possible flow paths that are all dependent on the flows within the primary and secondary circuits.
-If you look at Figure 4, you will see a line drawing depicting the three possibilities.
+There are three possible flow paths which are all dependent on the flows within the primary and secondary circuits.
+Figure 2 depicts the three possibilities.

-The first example shows where the flow in the primary circuit is equal to the flow in the secondary circuit.
+The top example shows where the flow in the primary circuit is equal to the flow in the secondary circuit.
 In this situation, the flow and temperature from the boiler become the flow and temperature to the distribution system.
-The hot water from the boiler remains at the top and exits out the top system-side port (red arrow).
+The hot water from the boiler remains at the top and exits from the top system-side port.
 A similar situation occurs at the bottom two ports.
-The flow rate and temperature from the system is the flow and temperature back to the boiler...there is no mixing going on in this scenario.
+The flow rate and temperature from the system equal the flow and temperature back to the boiler...there is no mixing going on in this scenario.